 - They are open/non-proprietary.

-You can see examples of suitable file formats for a number of different data types in the Suggested file formats section.
+You can see examples of suitable file formats for a number of different data types in the Choosing a file format section.

 Proprietary file formats

 If there are two equal file formats, where one can be read by several software applications and the other can only be read by one, it is safer to choose the format which can be read by several applications.
 A proprietary file format means that there is an owner (usually a company) who decides how the format operates, and this affects in which applications the format can be used.
 Many proprietary file formats are also locked and can only be opened in software developed by the same owner.